integreat-io/integreat/README.md

 property.

-The `query` property is an object with key/value pairs, where the key is the id of a field (an attribute, a relationship, or `id`) on the datatype the relationship refers to, and the value is the id of field on this datatype.
+The `query` property is an object with key/value pairs, where the key is the id of a field (an attribute, a relationship, or `id`) on the schema the relationship refers to, and the value is the id of field on this schema.

-Example datatype with a query definition:
+Example schema with a query definition:
 ```
 {
   id: 'user',